ARM-software/PAF/doc/index.rst

   Number of rows to expand to.
 If not set, use all rows from the source NPY.

 ``--noise=NOISE_LEVEL``
-  Add noise to all samples
+  Add noise to all samples (default: 0.0, i.e. no noise)

+``--uniform-noise``
+  Use a uniform distribution noise sourceforge

+``--normal-noise``
+  Use a normal distribution noise source

 .. code-block:: bash